Deborah Birx said Trump was being given ‘parallel data’ on covid-19

 The 79-minute sit-down interview was Birx’s first since formally exiting her role advising the Trump administration.
-Birx told host Margaret Brennan that she “always” considered quitting her job, for which she alternately drew criticism from both other scientists and Trump.
+Birx told host Margaret Brennan that she “always” considered quitting her job, for which she alternately drew criticism from other scientists and Trump.

 She said she will probably retire from her job at the Centers for Disease Control and Prevention within weeks after helping the Biden administration with its transition.

-Birx, a well-regarded HIV researcher, was selected by former vice president Mike Pence last February to serve as his “right arm” leading the administration’s chaotic response to the pandemic.
+Birx, a well-regarded HIV researcher, was selected by Vice President Mike Pence last February to serve as his “right arm” leading the administration’s chaotic response to the pandemic.

 But even after she arrived at the White House and briefed Trump on the growing threat to the country, Birx said he continued receiving — and passing on — “a parallel data stream coming into the White House that were not transparently utilized.”